What is an Employee Buyout (EBO)?

 3. Pension and Stocks

 As mentioned in the benefits section, pension contributions may be included in a buyout package.
-In addition to pension contributions, the buyout package may include your retirement and stock plans that was obtained through the company.
+In addition to pension contributions, the buyout package may include your retirement and stock plans that were obtained through the company.

 An employer may include an outplacement plan in the buyout package.
 An outplacement plan is a service that helps a departing employee until another occupation is found.
 It may include job coaching, resume writing, and assistance in job searching.